L O U I S I A N A S O C C E R A S S O C I A T I O N

 The opportunity to represent your state is another benefit.
 Pride in accomplishment, meeting players and coaches from other states, and learning a little about oneself and coping with adversity are some of the intangibles as well.
 If the players who ‘lift a trophy’ are considered the only beneficiaries of an event, everyone else would be missing the point.

-The following is the list of events that the Louisiana SST program participated in previous season, and the costs associated with each.
-The costs of the SST program can vary slightly year over year but this provides a good baseline of what costs to expect.
+The following is the list of events that the Louisiana Olympic Development Program participated in previous season, and the estimated costs associated with each individual event for 2015.
+The costs of the Olympic Development Program can vary slightly year over year but this provides a good baseline of what costs to expect.

 Possible Sub-Regional Event: